snawiti/airbnb-clone-project/README.md

 | **DevOps Engineers**| - Set up CI/CD pipelines<br>- Manage hosting, servers, and environment configs<br>- Automate deployment and monitoring | Ensure smooth, reliable, and scalable deployment of the application with minimal downtime.     |
 | **Product Owner**   | - Define features and requirements<br>- Prioritize backlog items<br>- Serve as voice of the user/stakeholders | Align the product with business goals and user needs, ensuring features deliver real value.    |
 | **Scrum Master**    | - Facilitate agile ceremonies (standups, retrospectives, etc.)<br>- Remove team blockers<br>- Promote agile best practices | Enhance team productivity by ensuring efficient workflows and removing obstacles.              |

+## 🧩 UI Component Patterns

+To build a modular and scalable front-end architecture, we will develop reusable UI components that form the foundation of the Airbnb Clone interface.
+These components will follow consistent design patterns and will be responsive across various device sizes.

+### 🔼 Planned Components

+#### 🔹 Navbar
+- **Elements:**
+  - Logo (linked to homepage)
+  - Search bar (location, date, guest filters)
+  - User navigation (login/signup, profile menu)
+  - Responsive hamburger menu for mobile
+- **Purpose:** Provides intuitive and consistent navigation throughout the application.

+#### 🔹 Property Card
+- **Elements:**
+  - Featured image of the property
+  - Property title, location, and type
+  - Price per night
+  - Star rating and number of reviews
+  - Favorite (heart) button
+- **Purpose:** A compact, clickable unit displayed on the listing page to showcase individual properties.

+#### 🔹 Footer
+- **Elements:**
+  - Quick navigation links (About, Help, Terms, etc.)
+  - Social media icons
+  - Company contact info
+  - Copyright
+- **Purpose:** Offers useful links and company information while maintaining brand presence.

+---

+### 📐 Component Design Goals

+- **Reusability:** Each component should be designed for reuse across multiple pages or sections.
+- **Consistency:** Typography, colors, and spacing will follow the Figma design system.
+- **Responsiveness:** All components will adapt gracefully to mobile, tablet, and desktop screens.
+- **Accessibility:** Components will follow accessibility standards (e.g., proper ARIA roles, keyboard navigation).

+By building these components as isolated, well-structured units, we can accelerate development and maintain a clean, scalable codebase.